kanevk/re-poker/client/README.md

 ```

 * Set/Install correct NodeJS version >= v12
-If you use rbenv:
+If you use nvm:
 ```
-rbenv install && rbenv use
+nvm install && nvm use
 ```
 * Install system dependencies
 ```